jnaiman/is507_spring2021_rmd/_episodes/01-Course_Introduction.md

 title: "Course Intro & Motivation, Intro to R"
 include_overview: true
 week: 1
+readings:
+ - This week will be an introduction to the course topics & the R programming language.
+ - If we have time we'll start discussing topics from OIS 1.1, 1.2, 1.3 & 2.1.
 questions:
  - What is R and RStudio and how can we use them to read in data and make plots?
  - What are some ways we can summarize a dataset?